 A few of the major differences between calcination and roasting are tabulated below.

 Explaining the Differences Between Calcination and Roasting using an Example

 Calcination typically uses the temperatures roughly twice compared to typical roasting.
 The idea is to use high temperatures (in excess of 1000℉) and decompose the material that is being heated fairly quickly.
-Simply we can put, calcination setups are not used for the food products.
+Simply put, calcination setups are not used for food products.

 The roasting process tries to change the food product by starting and supporting numerous chemical reactions within the food that result in pleasant flavors, greater availability of particular nutrients (or conversely, the toxins or nasty tasting flavor element destruction), and drying of the product.
 Usually, roasting is done so that the desired chemical reaction, such as the Maillard reaction series (say), starts gently, continues long enough to convert enough of the chemicals of the product into the good flavored stuff, and then stops.

 For instance, in roasting coffee, it is not simply placed into a drum at a temperature x for a number of minutes and then dumped out.
 Each variety of coffee requires different temperature profiles, usually changing the temperature of the drum many times during the length of the roast.
 If we used calcination for coffee, we'd end up with ashes.

 Why Does Calcination Occur in the Absence of Oxygen?

 Calcination is done for the Carbonate Ores.
 In the calcination process, the ores are heated strongly in the absence of oxygen (air).
 This is done so as to convert the Metal Carbonates into Carbon Dioxide and Metal Oxides.
 If these ores are heated in the presence of oxygen or air, no reaction will take place, and the entire process will become vain.